sparkingcharms/kivi_golden/README.md

 ## Use of AI in this work

-The implementation was built with Claude; the product positioning and vision documents are the author's own work.
+The implementation was built with Claude; the product positioning and vision documents are my own work derived from market research and user interviews .
 The consequential memory boundaries, promotion gate, refusal policy, tools, evaluation design, and product decisions are explicitly defended in this repository.